Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-cholesky.rst

 Cholesky
 ========

-This function computes the Cholesky decomposition of matrix :math:`A`
+This function computes the Cholesky decomposition of matrix :math:`A`.

 .. math::
     A = L {L}^*

-where :math:`A` is a Hermitian positive-definite matrix of size :math:`n \times n`, :math:`L` is a lower triangular matrix with real and positive diagonal entries, and :math:`{L}^*` denotes the conjugate transpose of matrix of :math:`L`.
+where :math:`A` is a Hermitian positive-definite matrix of size :math:`n \times n`, :math:`L` is a lower triangular matrix with real and positive diagonal entries, and :math:`{L}^*` denotes the conjugate transpose of the matrix :math:`L`.
 Every Hermitian positive-definite matrix (and thus also every real-valued symmetric positive-definite matrix) has a unique Cholesky decomposition.

-The Cholesky has configurable data types and matrix sizes, along with a configurable number of frames, and support for parallelism.
+The Cholesky library element has configurable data types and matrix sizes, a configurable number of frames, and support for parallelism.

 Entry Point
 ===========